sjahu/sjahu.github.io/blog/_posts/2023-01-03-oregon-scientific-attiny85.md

 # Power consumption

-Out of the box, an Arduino board running a naïvely written sketch can be impractical to run on battery power; assuming a capacity of 1200 mAh per AAA cell, a constant load of 20 mA (as quoted above for an empty sketch running on an Arduino Leonardo at 16 MHz and 3.3 V) would drain two cells in only about 5 days.
+Out of the box, an Arduino board running a naïvely written sketch can be impractical to run on battery power: assuming a capacity of 1200 mAh per AAA cell, a constant load of 20 mA (as quoted above for an empty sketch running on an Arduino Leonardo at 16 MHz and 3.3 V) would drain two cells in only about 5 days.
 Nick Gammon describes some ways to save power in microcontroller projects [here](http://www.gammon.com.au/power).
-Based on those tips, I made the following optimizations:
+Based on those tips, I chose to:

-- lose the development board and just use the microcontroller on its own,
+- lose the development board and just use a microcontroller on its own,
 - disable the Analog to Digital converter when not in use,
 - use as low a clock speed as possible,
 - power off peripherals (sensor, radio, oscillator) when not in use, and
-- don't busy-wait; use the microcontroller's power-off sleep mode whenever possible.
+- rarely busy-wait; use the microcontroller's power-off sleep mode whenever possible.

-I set the ATtiny to run at 8 MHz, instead of 16, which saves a significant amount of power when the CPU is running.
+I configured the ATtiny to run at 8 MHz, instead of 16, which saves a significant amount of power when the CPU is running.
 The microcontroller's internal oscillator can also run at 1 MHz, but that's too slow to interface with the DHT22 sensor, at least with the library I was using.

-Powered on but not transmitting, the 433 MHz transmitter drew about 4.7 mA; transmitting, this jumped to 25.5 mA.
-The DHT22 drew about 170 µA at idle and a few mA when in use.
-The oscillator also drew a few µA when powered on.
+Powered on but not transmitting, the 433 MHz transmitter draws about 4.7 mA; transmitting, this jumps to 25.5 mA.
+The DHT22 draws about 170 µA at idle and a few mA when in use.
+The oscillator also draws a few µA when powered on.
 All of these would reduce battery life if they were powered on all the time, so I elected to switch them on only when necessary.
 Since each pin on the ATtiny can supply 40 mA, it's fine to drive the peripherals directly.

-In power-off sleep with all the peripherals unpowered and the ADC disabled, I found that the ATtiny85 used about only about 4.4 µA at 3.3 V. This is basically a rounding error compared to the power usage when not sleeping: ~4 mA by the microcontroller itself when the processor is running for a fraction of a second, plus 25 mA for 0.2 seconds when transmitting (the signal takes about 0.2 seconds to send and we send it twice; given a 50% duty cycle that means the transmitter is powered for 0.2 seconds).
+In power-off sleep with all the peripherals unpowered and the ADC disabled, I found that the ATtiny85 uses only about 4.4 µA at 3.3 V. This is basically a rounding error compared to the power usage when not sleeping: ~4 mA by the microcontroller itself when the processor is running for a fraction of a second, plus 25 mA for 0.2 seconds when transmitting (the signal takes about 0.2 seconds to send and we send it twice; given a 50% duty cycle that means the transmitter is powered for 0.2 seconds).
 Plugging those rough numbers into a calculation indicates that two AAAs should power the device for at least a year and a half.

 # Timing

-I mentioned in my previous post that the Oregon Scientific base station is very picky about timing-- if the timing of a transmission is off from 1024 Hz by more than about +/- 3 µs per cycle, the transmission will be ignored.
-That's a tolerance of about 0.3%, which I achieved in the prototype by calibrating the delay used to generate the output signal based on the signal's measured frequency.
+I mentioned in my previous post that the Oregon Scientific base station is very picky about timing-- if the average clock cycle length in a transmission is off by more than ±3 µs from the nominal length of ~976.5 µs, the transmission will be ignored.
+That's a tolerance of only about 0.3%, which I met in the prototype by calibrating the delay used to generate the output signal based on the signal's measured frequency.
 Unfortunately, the ATtiny85's internal [RC oscillator](https://en.wikipedia.org/wiki/RC_oscillator) is not particularly stable with respect to voltage or temperature, both of which will vary in this application as the battery wear and weather conditions change.
-According to the [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf) (which was an invaluable resource at every step of this build), the frequency can vary by nearly 4%, which is an order of magnitute more what would be acceptable.
-When I tested this by putting my ATtiny-based v2 prototype, which worked at room temperature, in the freezer, the base station quickly stopped receiving transmissions and the recordings that I captured on my laptop confirmed that the signal's frequency had dropped well out of spec.
+According to the [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf) (which was an invaluable resource at every step of this build), the frequency can vary by nearly 4%, an order of magnitute more what would be acceptable.
+When I tested this by putting my ATtiny-based v2 prototype, which worked fine at room temperature, in the freezer, the base station quickly stopped receiving transmissions and the recordings that I captured on my laptop confirmed that the signal's frequency had dropped well out of spec.

 {% image /assets/images/blog/2023-01-03/datasheet_oscillator_frequency.png %}

 I toyed with the idea of trying to model the expected internal oscillator frequency based on the instantaneous measured temperature and voltage, but it seemed very unlikely that the results would be precise enough to be worth the effort.
 The consensus on AVRFreaks.net when somebody else [considered doing something similar](https://www.avrfreaks.net/s/topic/a5C3l000000UNwDEAW/t105811) was that, "unless your widget will be produced by ten of millions pieces a year", "do not fuck your brain ... connect a crystal to it".
 Sage advice.
-Instead, I ordered a 32 768 Hz crystal oscillator, guaranteed to be accurate to ±20 ppm (parts per million) at room temperature and up to an additional 150 ppm off at the extremes of -40°C to 90°C. That's an order of magnitude *better* than the receiver requires.
+Instead, I ordered a 32 768 Hz crystal oscillator, guaranteed to be accurate to ±20 ppm (parts per million) at room temperature and up to an additional 150 ppm off at the extremes of -40°C to 90°C. That's an order of magnitude tighter than the receiver requires. 🙌

 The ATtiny85 supports clocking the entire device with an external oscillator or crystal.
-In this case, however, I didn't care what frequency computations were performed at, which is why, instead of replacing the device clock source, I opted to use a crystal oscillator with a frequency divisible by 1024 Hz as the clock source only for Timer0, leaving the CPU to use the imprecise internal oscillator.
-I rewrote the signal generation code to use sleeps and interrupts (occurring every 16 ticks of the 32 768 Hz oscillator, i.e. at 2048 Hz) to generate the output signal.
+Higher-frequency crystals use more power, though, and, in this case, I don't care what frequency computations are performed at anyway.
+That's why, instead of replacing the device clock source, I opted to use a crystal oscillator with a frequency divisible by 2 × 1 024 Hz as the clock source only for Timer0, leaving the CPU to use the imprecise internal oscillator.
+I rewrote the signal generation code to use sleeps and interrupts (occurring every 16 ticks of the 32 768 Hz oscillator, i.e. at 2 048 Hz) to generate the output signal.
 This resulted in an acceptable level of precision over the whole voltage and temperature range.

 Aside: *why 32 768 Hz?*, you might ask.
-Well, 32 768 is divisible by 2048, so it's a suitable frequency for this particular task.
+Well, 32 768 is divisible by 2 048, so it's a suitable frequency for this particular task, which requires a 1 024 Hz output signal.
 Secondarily, 32 768 Hz crystal oscillators are extremely abundant and cheap because they're commonly used in real-time clock applications (like almost all digital watches)-- you can measure exactly 1 second using a 32 768 Hz oscillator and a 15-bit binary counter.

 The watch crystal worked well, but I misread the datasheet when ordering it and was unpleasantly surprised to find that it was only 2 mm² in area.
 This crumb-sized component proved very difficult to solder onto my perfboard; I ended up having to place it at an angle to get three of the pins touching solder pads, then use a glob of solder between the fourth pad and metal lid to establish the ground connection.
 If I ever build another one of these, I'll design a real PCB with properly spaced pads.